Key features of the BeSafe iZi Flex Fix high-back booster

 Is it easy to clean?

-There are no specific instructions of how to remove the seat fabric, just a tip to take care to remember how you did it, so that you can put it back on properly.
+There are no specific instructions on how to remove the seat fabric, just a tip to take care to remember how you did it, so that you can put it back on properly.
 However, the fabric is quite easy to spot clean in between, and doesn’t mark badly.
+In our survey, 66% of parents were also happy with how easy the seat is to keep clean.

 How heavy is it?

 At 4kg I thought the iZi Flex was very reasonable.
-It’s super easy to swap between cars or take along on your travels, and has a built-in handle to make transport even easier.
+It’s super easy to swap between cars or take along on your travels – in our survey, 66% of parents gave the seat a score of 8/10 or more for how easy it is to transfer between cars.
+It also has a built-in handle to make carrying it about even easier.

 What design feature do you like most in the car seat?